Rusztym/Rendering-Api-Bepinex/README.md

 Simple plugin for BepinEx to get output from console what rendering api is using current unity game ex.
 DirectX 9/10/11/OpenGL/Vulkan
-I've needed this to use in Reshade
+I've needed this to use in Reshade.

 Plugin avalible from download or to build your own version you need:

   -UnityEngine.CoreModule.dll